nus-cs2103-AY1920S2/duke/docs/README.md

 [screenshot]: Ui.png
 ## Features

-1. CRUD operations on todo/deadline/event
+1. Create and delete operations on todo/deadline/event
 1. List Task - Lists the tasks you have.
 1. Mark a task as done
-1. Sort tasks by dates
+1. Sort tasks by dates (for events and deadlines)
 1. Find a task
+1. Exit the programme

 ## List of Commands